jcmcnch/MGPrimerEval/README.md

 3. Adding `uclust` to your path:

-If you don't already have access to `uclust`, please email me at mcnichol at alum dot mit dot edu and I'll send you the binary.
+The alignment steps in this pipeline currently depend on `pyNAST`, which also depends on `uclust`.
+However, the `uclust` executable is not available through standard repositories as it is not open-source.
+You may have access to `uclust` (e.g. from an older install of qiime), but you can also just email me at mcnichol at alum dot mit dot edu and I'll send you the binary.
+I have [been given permission](https://github.com/biocore/pynast/issues/21) to distribute the executable I used by email by the author of `uclust`.

 ### Setting up your configuration file